18F/ffd-microsite/CONTRIBUTING.md

  Section | Description
  ------- | -----------
- [Opening an Issue](#opening-an-issue) | Information on contributing Issues [Submitting Pull Requests](#submitting-pull-requests) | Information on contributing Pull Requests [Deployment Cycle](#deployment-cycle) | Information on the deployment cycle
+ [Opening an issue](#opening-an-issue) | Information on contributing issues [Submitting pull requests](#submitting-pull-requests) | Information on contributing pull requests [Deployment cycle](#deployment-cycle) | Information on the deployment cycle

-## Opening an Issue
+## Opening an issue

-Before submitting a new Issue, please consider the following guidelines:
+Before submitting a new issue, please consider the following guidelines:

-- Search [this repository for open or closed Issues] [gh-search-issue] that may relate to your Pull Request.
+- Search [this repository for open or closed Issues] [gh-search-issue] that may relate to your pull request.

 To help us get a better understanding of the issue you are submitting, please use the following outline (as inspired by the following